-The last site I built for a local business got them 48% more clicks within three months.
+The last site I built for a local business brought them 48% more clicks within three months.
 The one before that tripled their Google visibility.
-Here's what that kind of website actually costs, and what a cheap one costs you.
+Here is what that kind of website actually costs, and what a cheap one costs you.

 A professional website in the UK costs between £1,500 and £15,000.
-Where you land in that range depends on three things: how many pages you need, what the site has to do, and who builds it.
+Where you land in that range comes down to three things: how many pages you need, what the site has to do, and who builds it.

 | Project type | Price range |